tardate/LittleArduinoProjects/README.md

-# 245 Little Electronics and Arduino Projects
+# 246 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [GeneralCurveTracer](./Electronics101/GeneralCurveTracer) - test a DC-powered general curve tracer circuit.
+> Latest addition:sparkles: [CMOSOscillators](./Electronics101/CMOSOscillators) - testing a 4-pin CMOS oscillator component.

 Just my collection of electronics projects, many involving an Arduino in one way or another.